I always get a ton of email and questions through Facebook asking me about what to do and see while on island.

 - Haleakala at sunrise….this is the perfect thing to do on your first morning on Maui since most are traveling from the mainland and will be jet lagged.
 You’ll be up anyways (or at least your kids will) so head to Haleakala volcano to watch the sunrise.
 It’s magnificent and a must do when here!
 NOTE: It’s COLD up there, be sure to bring your warmer clothes for this part of the trip.
 Even blankets from your hotel are good.
 Also be sure to check with your hotel to find out when sunrise is.

-- Shave Ice at Local Boyz by the HUGE Banyan tree in Lahaina town is yummy!
-Grab shave ice (get it local style with ice cream on the bottom and cream on top – it’s delic!), then go check out the Banyan – it’s one of the largest banyans in the world.
-There’s also a small art gallery in the old jail under the old Courthouse – this is cool to check out with the kids. https://www.facebook.com/pages/Local-Boys-Shave-Ice/268752532896
+- Shave Ice at Ululani’s on Front Street in Lahaina town is yummy!
+Grab shave ice (get it local style with ice cream on the bottom and cream on top – it’s delic!), then go check out the Banyan Tree – it’s one of the largest banyans in the world.
+There’s also a small art gallery in the old jail under the old Courthouse – this is cool to check out with the kids.

-- The yellow submarine is fun.
-It’s really a glass bottom boat, which can be good – it offers you the opportunity to go up top to get some fresh air should you or your little one need it. http://mauiglassbottomboat.com/
+- The yellow submarine out of Lahaina is fun.
+It’s really a glass bottom boat, which can be good – it offers you the opportunity to go up top to get some fresh air should you or your little one need it.

-- Atlantis, the white submarine goes all the way under and I’ve heard it’s pretty cool. http://www.atlantisadventures.com/
+- Atlantis out of Lahaina, the white submarine, goes all the way under and I’ve heard it’s pretty cool.
+My son, age 10, loved it.

 - Maui ocean center is fun.
 It can get really windy – just a heads up.
 It’s mostly indoors and showcases some cool Hawaii water animals.
 It has a tunnel where you are surrounded by fish and sharks!
 Pretty neat-o.

 - I love Flatbread Pizza Co in Paia.
 They’ll give the keiki (kids) some dough to play with while they wait for their pizza and the food is so good.
-I also love Paia for shopping http://tinyurl.com/6htqkwm
+I also love Paia for shopping.
+It’s the perfect day trip.

 - Road to Hana – it’s awesome but LONG!
 If your little one does good in cars, then go for it and make fun little stops along the way and bring snacks and a picnic.